rjnp2/Heart_Attack-EDA-Prediction/README.md

   - thal: A blood disorder called thalassemia (3 = normal; 6 = fixed defect; 7 = reversable defect)
   - target: Heart disease (0 = no, 1 = yes)

+## Inputs
+Here our Model is trained to predict whether a person has a heart disease or not based on the following common features as input:

+ - age
+ - gender
+ - chest pain
+ - blood pressure
+ - cholesterol level
+ - max heart rate
+ - exercise induced angina